pcubillos/bibmanager/docs/bibtex.rst

 **Description**

-This commands merges the content from an input bibfile with the bibmanager database.
+This commands merges the content from an input BibTeX file with the bibmanager database.

 The optional 'take' arguments defines the protocol for possible-